Kāpiti ratepayers have invested proactively in our water infrastructure and services, and we're well positioned for the future.

 - Local authority reform programme support

-- Stormwater modelling & network connectivity
+- Stormwater modelling and network connectivity

 - Stormwater condition assessments